Coumadin® (Warfarin)

 Rich, creamy sauces can be healthy.
 Start with less fat, cook the roux carefully, stir constantly when adding the liquid and thicken with a lower fat creamy cheese.

-Serve with Parmesan Squash. or Pan Grilled Broccoli or Pan Grilled Asparagus or Healthy Caesar Salad or Roasted Beet and Fennel Salad or Yellow Squash and Onions or Zucchini Salad
+Serve with one of the following: Parmesan Squash, Pan Grilled Broccoli, Pan Grilled Asparagus, Healthy Caesar Salad, Yellow Squash and Onions, or Zucchini Salad

 Heat the olive oil in a ten-inch non-stick skillet over medium heat and add the minced garlic.
 Cook very slowly and stir frequently.
 Do not allow the garlic to brown or it will become bitter.